 Conclusion on this Danish rye bread recipe

 This is classic Danish rye bread.
-It’s a staple of Danish cuisine and you will find this at any lunch and even at the celebration lunches that we eat for Easter and Christmas.
-Which includes other Danish specialties like liver pâté, pickled herring, and flæskesteg.
+It’s a staple of Danish cuisine.
+You will find this at any lunch and even at the celebration lunches we eat for Easter and Christmas, including other Danish specialties like liver pâté, pickled herring, and flæskesteg.

 The taste is delicious.
 Slightly sour from the starter, but not overwhelming.
-A wonderful full taste from rye flour, and malty notes.
+A fantastic full taste from rye flour and malty notes.
 It’s just perfect for open-faced sandwiches.

 Smørrebrød recipes – The most iconic open-faced sandwiches